HomeArticlesHow ToHow to Calculate Date/Time Differences

 day_difference = day_number(end_date) − day_number(start_date)

-This automatically accounts for varying month lengths and leap years, because the day-numbering system already incorporates the actual calendar structure.
+This automatically accounts for varying month lengths and leap years, since the day-numbering system already incorporates the actual calendar structure.

 Age / years-months-days difference: Compare components from largest to smallest, borrowing as needed: